nitinkh/solution/README.md

 ## Google Maps Api Configuration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses google maps api.<br>
-To make this project running correctly, you need to have google API key and needs to be inserted at two places:<br>
+To make this project running correctly, you need to have google API key and needs to be inserted in .env file
-index.html search for 'Paste your key here' comment and replace the key in script tag<br>
-second in MapRender.js search for 'googleMapURL' and replace the key there

 ## Available Scripts